-Did you know that eggs are one of the best superfood options for your feline baby?
+Did you know that eggs are one of the best superfood options as a snack for your feline baby?
 This means that not only can cats eat eggs, but that eggs are a healthy treat for them, too!
 This is certainly a good reason to feed eggs to your cat.
 But it is important to watch out for the possible risks.
 After all, cats cannot simply digest any type of egg without any worries.

 Learn more about cats eating eggs by reading further about the benefits, the risks, and how to take the right measures.